 Guest blog by Briony Phillips, Investment Activator

-If you are an investor and you would like to receive the regular newsletter and event invitations for the QIB, please find more information: https://invest-southwest.com/for-investors/how-to-get-involved-locally/
+If you are an investor and you would like to receive the regular newsletter and event invitations related to investment, please find more information and sign up here

-And finally, if you are a founder, you are raising investment and you would like to submit your one-page proposition for the next event, please find more information at the bottom of this page: https://invest-southwest.com/founders/raise-investment/
+And finally, if you are raising investment for your business and you would like to submit your one page proposition for the next QIB event on 23 June, please sign up here.

 This article is written as part of the Investment Activator Programme (IAP) in the West of England.
 This programme is run by TechSPARK and is kindly sponsored by TLT LLP, delaware, West of England Combined Authority, UWE, Sanderson, Engine Shed and Rocketmakers.
 Find out more about the IAP here.